gulan/jsdtools/README.rst

 in the tree have a name, nested regular expressions are not allowed.
 I can rewrite the above as ::

      account ::= invest + activity + terminate
     activity ::= movement*
     movement ::= payin | withdraw

 This BNF description lets me give a name to every subexpression, but it is meant to describe full grammars, which are too powerful for my needs.
-I do not want to give names a global scope and I do not want recursive definitions.
+I do not want to put all names into the global scope and I do not want recursive definitions.

 The actual input to my program is ::